ogechukwu1/SCA_LAGOS/README.md

 ![](./images/17.png)

-OPen the bucket, click on upload, add files, drag and drop all the files and click upload and all the files are uploaded.
+OPen the bucket, click on upload, add files, drag and drop all the files and click upload and all the files will be uploaded.

 ![](./images/18.png)